 Below are some of the exclusive pumping questions (and answers) that I am asked most often – everything from what to do about supply changes, different output from your breasts, and what to do if your nipples hurt.

 This post may contain affiliate links, which means that if you click a link and take action, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More info here.

-I am not making enough milk to feed my baby without supplementing.
+I am not pumping enough milk to feed my baby without supplementing.
 What can I do?

-There are a bunch of strategies that you can use to try to bring your supply up, such as fenugreek, blessed thistle, teas, drinking more water, or prescription meds like domperidone.
+After that, there are a bunch of strategies that you can use to try to bring your supply up, such as power pumping, oatmeal, herbs like fenugreek or blessed thistle, teas, drinking more water, or prescription meds like domperidone.
 I have written about the basics of each of these here, as well as in greater detail in an e-book.